What is Women's Health Physiotherapy?

 Can I bring my baby?

 Yes, absolutely!
-We love meeting your babies and even have a bouncer in the consult room for them to enjoy.
-Our lovely receptionist is also a world-class baby whisperer happy to provide cuddles as needed.
+We love meeting your babies.
+We have a bouncer on hand in the consult room if that suits your little one and also have plenty of toys for distraction.
+Our lovely receptionist team are also world-class baby whisperers happy to provide cuddles as needed.

 How many sessions will I need?